stereocat/expectacle/README.md

 Command-list is a simple list of command-string.
 A command-string can contain host-parameter reference by ERB.

-For example, if you want to save configuration of a cisco device to tftp server:
+For example, if you want to save configuration of a Cisco device to tftp server:
 - Add a parameter to tftp server info (IP address) in host-list file. (`vendor/hosts/l2switch.yml`)
 ```YAML
 - :hostname : 'l2sw1'